Frequently Asked Questions

 Yes.
 If you are approved to take courses that are more than required for the MBA programme, additional tuition fees will be charged.
 All grades attained for the additional courses taken will be included in the calculation of Cumulative Grade Point Average, and reflect it in your transcript and final award.

 - How many credits can I transfer to the MBA programme if I hold a relevant master's degree in addition to the first degree?

 Participants graduating from master's degree from the College of Business at CityU, they may apply for credit transfer for equivalent core courses, plus up to 6 credit units and 9 credit units of elective courses for General Curriculum and Concentration Curriculum respectively.

-At least half of the credit units required for an award of the Unviersity must be earned by the successful completion of courses required by the programme concerned.
+At least 70% of the credit units required for an award of the University must be earned by the successful completion of courses required by the programme concerned.
 Courses completed for fulfilling professional qualifications which are equivalent to a bachelor's degree will not be considered for credit transfer.
 Before submitting an application for credit transfer, participants should ensure that their previous studies elsewhere are equivalent in level and content to the relevant CityU course.